We're offering 100 full scholarships for students from Turkey and Syria.

 If I fail the Cambridge exams, will IU refund any already paid fees?

-Since IU does not charge for the High School Diploma Study Pathway courses, we do not provide any refunds.
+Since IU does not charge for A-Levels courses, we do not provide any refunds.
 Cambridge does not refund their examination fees either.

 What if I fail some of my Cambridge examinations?